 Our quarterly and annual revenues, expenses and operating results have varied significantly and are likely to vary in the future.
-For example, in the nine fiscal quarters ended June 30, 2021, we recorded net revenues of as much as \$13.0 million and as little as \$6.6 million, including net revenues varying from \$6.6 million to \$8.8 million in the last five quarters, and operating losses from \$229,000 to \$5.7 million, and varying from \$4.4 million and \$5.7 million in the last five quarters ended June 30, 2021.
+For example, in the eleven fiscal quarters ended December 31, 2021, we recorded net revenues of as much as \$13.0 million and as little as \$6.6 million, including net revenues varying from \$6.6 million to \$8.8 million in the last seven quarters, and operating losses from \$229,000 to \$5.7 million, and varying from \$4.4 million and \$5.7 million in the last seven quarters ended December 31, 2021.
 We therefore believe that period-to-period comparisons of our operating results are not a good indication of our future performance, and you should not rely on them to predict our future performance or the future performance of our stock price.
-For the last six consecutive quarters, our net revenues were adversely impacted by the COVID-19 global pandemic.
+For the last eight consecutive quarters, our net revenues were adversely impacted by the COVID-19 global pandemic.
 In future periods, we may not have any revenue growth, or our revenues could decline or continue to be further adversely impacted by the COVID-19 global pandemic.
 Furthermore, if our operating expenses exceed our expectations, our financial performance could be adversely affected.
 Factors that may affect periodic operating results in the future include:

-- commercial acceptance of our associative computing products; - changes in our customers' inventory management practices; - unpredictability of the timing and size of customer orders, since most of our customers purchase our products on a purchase order basis rather than pursuant to a long-term contract; - our ability to anticipate and conform to new industry standards;

-- fluctuations in availability and costs associated with materials and manufacturing services needed to satisfy customer requirements caused by supply constraints; - manufacturing defects, which could cause us to incur significant warranty, support and repair costs, lose potential sales, harm our relationships with customers and result in write-downs; - changes in our product pricing policies, including those made in response to new product announcements and pricing changes of our competitors; and - our ability to address technology issues as they arise, improve our products' functionality and expand our product offerings.
+- commercial acceptance of our associative computing products; - changes in our customers' inventory management practices; - unpredictability of the timing and size of customer orders, since most of our customers purchase our products on a purchase order basis rather than pursuant to a long-term contract; - our ability to anticipate and conform to new industry standards; - fluctuations in availability and costs associated with materials and manufacturing services needed to satisfy customer requirements caused by supply constraints; - manufacturing defects, which could cause us to incur significant warranty, support and repair costs, lose potential sales, harm our relationships with customers and result in write-downs; - changes in our product pricing policies, including those made in response to new product announcements, pricing changes of our competitors and price increases by our foundry and suppliers; and - our ability to address technology issues as they arise, improve our products' functionality and expand our product offerings.

 Our expenses are, to a large extent, fixed, and we expect that these expenses will increase in the future.
-In fiscal 2021 we experienced price increases for raw materials and manufacturing services due to the tightness in the semiconductor market.
+In fiscal years 2021 and 2022, we experienced, and we expect to continue to experience price increases for raw materials and manufacturing services due to the tightness in the semiconductor market.
 We will not be able to adjust our spending quickly if our revenues fall short of our expectations.
 If this were to occur, our operating results would be harmed.
 If our operating results in future quarters fall below the expectations of market analysts and investors, the price of our common stock could fall.